tamseo/restoapi/README.md

 ## License

-This is licensed under Apache 2.0
+This is licensed under WTFPL